How to get started with Filters in Landscape Photography

 Polarizing filter / CPL / polarizer

 A polarizing filter should not be missing in any camera kit.
-If the filter is used at an angle of 90 degree to the sun, it has it's strongest effect visible and give the image more contrast.
+If the filter is used at an angle of 90 degrees to the sun, it has its strongest effect visible and gives the image more contrast.
 The sky turns dark blue and it brings out the clouds much more in front of the sky.
 The green of forests and leaves becomes more saturated because the polarizing filter cuts out disturbing reflections.
 Another example of the great effect of the polarizing filter can be clearly seen when taking pictures of the sea or generally water surfaces.
 You can reduce disturbing reflections or remove them entirely.
-This way, things that are below the water surface come out clearly visible.
+This way, things that are below the water's surface come out clearly visible.
 As you can see, by using a polarizing filter you can achieve an interesting image look without any post-processing.

-Without using a Polarizer
+Without using a Polarizer.

 With NiSi Landscape Polarizer - The difference is subtle but nicely visible in the water where much more details below the surface are visible and the extremely bright reflection of the sun is removed entirely.